How to build a business that Generates Leads and Referrals for You

 Learn the art of conversation and the 7Cs of Marketing.
 An alternative view to the 4Cs on Page 7.
 Plus more on building community.

-Derived from Joseph Jaffe’s Join The Conversation.
+The Book Rapper summary derived from Joseph Jaffe’s Join The Conversation.

 Trust is crucial in building referrals.
 Learn how to build trust through content generation and community building in the online world.

-Derived from Chris Brogan and Julien Smith’s Trust Agents.
+The Book Rapper summary derived from Chris Brogan and Julien Smith’s Trust Agents.

 Learn the basis of blog writing and generating great content.
 Plus, how acceleration makes your blog like a movie.